705 KAR 4:231. General program standards for secondary career and technical education programs.

 Section 9.
 Recognized career and technical student organizations shall be an integral part of a career and technical education program and shall be supervised by qualified career and technical education personnel.
 All students shall be provided an opportunity to participate in leadership development activities.

 Section 10.
-Instructional and administrative personnel shall meet the certification requirements as specified by the Education Professional Standards Board in 704 KAR Chapter 20.
+Instructional and administrative personnel shall meet the certification requirements as specified by the Education Professional Standards Board in Title 16 KAR.

 Section 11.
-Opportunities in secondary career and technical education programs shall be provided for students to receive an industry-recognized skill standard certificate based on skill standards and assessments.
+Opportunities in secondary career and technical education programs shall be provided for students to receive an industry-recognized skill standard certificate or credential based on skill standards and assessments.

 Section 13.
 Requests for exceptions to any standards for career and technical instructional programs shall be submitted in writing by the local educational agency to the chief state school officer.